 - If you are concerned that someone plans to or has already taken your child abroad without your consent, speak to one of our child abduction specialists as soon as possible.

-If you require further information or would like to make an appointment please contact Gemma or the Care Team on 01392 421777.
+If you require further information about separated parents or would like to make an appointment please contact Gemma or the Care Team on 01392 421777.
 Remember, our first appointment is always free.